MrReasonable/jira-analyzer/e2e-tests/README.md

 1. Have a descriptive name ending with `.spec.ts`
 2. Use a `describe` block to group related tests
-3. Reset the screenshot counter in `beforeEach` with a specific test name
-4. Include detailed test steps with console logs
-5. Use appropriate assertions to verify expected behaviors
+3. Organize test steps using `test.step()` for better readability
+4. Use explicit assertions with descriptive messages
+5. Prefer stable selectors over index-based or position-based selectors

+> **Note:** We're moving away from console logs and screenshots for test flow documentation.
+> Instead, use `test.step()` to clearly document test steps and explicit assertions to verify behavior.

 ### Error Handling